dimforge/nalgebra.rs/docs/cg_recipes.md

 of [transformation types](../points_and_transformations/#transformations) that the user is strongly encouraged to use instead.

+!!!
+Note
+    You are encouraged to look at the **nalgebra-glm** crate as well.
+This provides a simpler interface for manipulating vectors and matrices using homogeneous coordinates.
+It is inspired from the popular C++ [GLM](https://glm.g-truc.net/) library.
+You will find more details on a [dedicated page](nalgebra_glm.md) of this user guide.

 ## Transformations using Matrix4
 In the field of CG, a 4×4 matrix usually has a specific interpretation: it is